Rendering transparent overlapping meshes only once in URP

 In Game example

-This is an animated example of what this technique was used for in seeb defender.
+This is an animated example of what this technique was used for in Seeb Defender.
 The overlapping meshes are used to indicate the total range of each plant defense tower.
-Each plant has multiple weapons, each with their own unique range.
+Each plant has multiple weapons, each with its unique range.
 Rendering all of these ranges on their own can quickly become very visually noisy, rendering them as if they were one range makes the net threat range of the tower much easier to parse.

 The left side of this animation is what the ranges looked like before this technique, rendering the whole 3D range of every weapon.
 These 3D ranges would test the depth buffer, and render as a different color when they are close to another surface.
 This would help highlight the threat range of the towers, but also can be quite distracting when they overlap with each other significantly.